A Deep SETI Search for Technosignatures in the TRAPPIST-1 System with FAST: Observations and Data Analysis

 Finally, a modified version of the \texttt{find\_event\_pipeline} from \texttt{turboSETI} was used to perform the coincidence matching.
 This script cross-references the hits from the ON-target beam with those from the six OFF-target beams and outputs a CSV file containing only the events that are unique to the TRAPPIST-1 pointing.
+The modifications are limited to matching the FAST seven-beam MBCM configuration and the adopted event-output format.
 These events are the final candidates for visual inspection.
+The modified code is not yet maintained as a public software release; it will be made available upon reasonable request, and the logic is documented here to make the event definition reproducible.
+We validated the matching step by confirming that synthetic hit lists with known ON-only and multi-beam RFI-like entries were classified as expected before applying the code to the TRAPPIST-1 data.
+This validation tests the coincidence-matching logic rather than the end-to-end detectability of injected signals in raw data.